AdguardTeam/dnsproxy/README.md

         If specified, dnsproxy will act as a DNS64 server.
   --dns64-prefix=subnet
         Prefix used to handle DNS64.
 If not specified, dnsproxy uses the 'Well-Known Prefix' 64:ff9b::.
 Can be specified multiple times.
+  --disable-dns-cookies
+        Disable DNS cookies support (which is enabled by default).
   --dnscrypt-config=path/-g path
         Path to a file with DNSCrypt configuration.
 You can generate one using https://github.com/ameshkov/dnscrypt.
   --dnscrypt-port=port/-y port